pycom/pycom-esp-idf/docs/en/api-guides/build-system.rst

 Multiple ``idf.py`` commands can be combined into one.
 For example, ``idf.py -p COM4 clean flash monitor`` will clean the source tree, then build the project and flash it to the ESP32 before running the serial monitor.

+For commands that are not known to ``idf.py`` an attempt to execute them as a build system target will be made.

 .. note:: The environment variables ``ESPPORT`` and ``ESPBAUD`` can be used to set default values for the ``-p`` and ``-b`` options, respectively.
 Providing these options on the command line overrides the default.

 .. _idf.py-size: